HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/files/xncp/anims.md

 ```

 So, with this info, we now know what animates in the position cast: It is its X Position.
 The **CastAnimationDataSubData1List** is what stores the actual animation data.
-The amount of entries in this list depends on the number of bits *(or combination of decimal numbers)* signaled in the **Flags** field.
+The amount of entries in this list depends on the number of bits signaled in the **Flags** field.
 The first entry in the list is referring to the first bit signaled from right to left.
 So by that logic, the list only has one entry.

 ![](./assets/anims/image9.png)